Phenomenology and its Meaning for Designers

-Last week at the seminar on Urban Design – TCP8052 we studied the work of one Norwegian architect, historian and theoretician of architecture Christian Norberg-Schulz.
-For many years he studied the meaning of phenomena in our world and I find his works on phenomenology extremely relevant today.
+Last week, during the seminar on Urban Design – TCP8052, we looked at the work of Christian Norberg-Schulz, a Norwegian architect, historian, and architectural theorist.
+He studied the meaning of phenomena in our world for many years, and I find his works on phenomenology to be extremely relevant today.

 Christian Norberg-Schulz http://httpsarquitecturaviva.comarticleschristian-norberg-schulz-4

-Continental European thinking is largely influenced by phenomenology, by this idea of meaningfulness.
-You can find it in other places and traditions as well, but more in Europe .
-In addition, Norberg-Schultz was drawn by Martin Heidegger, Edmund Husserl and Gaston Bachelard, which also were Europeans.
-I find that way of thinking distinctively implemented.
+Continental European thinking is heavily influenced by phenomenology and the concept of meaningfulness.
+It can be found in other places and traditions, but it is more prevalent in Europe.
+Norberg-Schultz was also influenced by Martin Heidegger, Edmund Husserl, and Gaston Bachelard, all of whom were Europeans.
+That way of thinking strikes me as distinctively implemented.

 1. Martin Heidegger http://httpsnews.stanford.edunews2015julyparadigm-heidegger-sheehan-070815.html